-First and foremost, I LOVE making custom art for others, knowing it will hang in their home or be presented as a gift for a loved one.
+That is not to say that I don't like doing them.
+In fact, I LOVE making custom art for others, knowing it will hang in their home or be presented as a gift for a loved one.
 I thrive on that feeling!
-As a lettering hobbyist, soon-to-be self-employed, that is one of the most rewarding feelings, like, ever!
-And yes, the extra money is nice to have around and pretty darn affirming as well.
+As a lettering artist, that is one of the most rewarding feelings, like, ever!

 However, the tremendous responsibility that comes with creating commissioned artwork can be overwhelming and unnecessarily stressful.
-I am an extreme perfectionist when it comes to commissions--which, I think I should be, especially if someone is paying me--but perfectionism can be stifling to the creative process.
-We are often our own worst critics, and because of that, a lot of us probably never view a piece of our own work as "finished," "ready to be sold," or "good enough for the client."
+I am a perfectionist when it comes to commissions--which, I think I should be, especially if someone is paying me--but perfectionism can be stifling to the process of creating the art and working with the client, which can lead to an unhappy artist and worse...an unhappy client!

-Now, as I'm in full prep-mode for my transition into full-time self-employment, I'm getting a bit more picky-choosy about the amount of commission requests I accept, the kind of requests I accept, and most importantly, the rate I charge.
-I have not stumbled upon these decisions by accident.
-It has been a tricky, risky, sometimes awkward road traveled to these personal conclusions.
-As I'm sure there are so many of you all in the same situation, I want to share my reasoning as to what I will accept, what I won't accept, the volume I'll accept, and how I price my commissions.
-I have a lot to say, and it is difficult to structure, so bear with me as I dive in.
+In my second year, as my Etsy shop opened and I was getting some income from a pre-made inventory, I was able to become picky-choosy about the amount of commission requests I accepted, the kind I accepted, and most importantly, the rate I charged.
+I did not stumble upon those decisions by accident.
+It was a tricky, risky, and sometimes awkward road traveled to those decisions.
+As I'm sure there are so many of you all in the same situation, I want to share my reasoning as to what I accepted, what I rejected, the volume I accepted, and how I priced my commissions.
+There is a lot to say, and it is difficult to structure, so bear with me as I dive in!

 Doing things for free is tempting in the beginning.....

-The vast majority of my commission requests come from friends (even if just by Facebook standards), acquaintances, and friends of friends.
+In the beginning, the vast majority of my commission requests came from friends (even if just by Facebook standards), acquaintances, and friends of friends.
 Already, this is a slippery slope.
 In the beginning, I would often not charge a dime---EEK---because I was insecure about my abilities and didn't feel comfortable asking for money.
 If there's one thing I could go back and tell myself, it would be: don't.
 Don't do things for free.
 Obviously, use your judgment!
 There are certainly situations when it's good and fine to do commissioned work for free:

 - Giving art as a gift to welcome a new child